Karan-Singh-Bisht/Fit-Vibez/README.md

 ## Conclusion
 Fit Vibez leverages blockchain to promote fitness by offering crypto rewards for workouts.
 It ensures transparency, security, and real-time tracking, making fitness more engaging and rewarding.

+For Specific backEnd and frontEnd docs please visit the specific branch.